You are here:

 - How to ask the right questions, plus example question stems

 - Review policies that need to be ratified

 The steps and supporting guidance below will help you prepare for your next meeting.
 You can also download the steps as a quick-reference checklist:

-If you're looking for possible agenda items for your upcoming spring meeting, this article will tell you what most governing boards will be talking about this term.
+If you're looking for possible agenda items for your upcoming summer meeting, this article will tell you what most governing boards will be talking about this term.

 Address action points from previous meeting

 You should have made a note of any action points that were assigned to you in the last meeting and acted on them.
 If you haven't already done so, read the previous meeting's minutes and follow up on any points relevant to you as soon as possible.

 You can expect to see actions such as:

 - Carry out, and report back from, a monitoring visit